DanMorriss/highlights/README.md

 ## Making a Local Clone

 - Go to the GitHub repository
-- Click the Code button above the list of files
+- Click the `Code` button above the list of files
-- Highlight the "HTTPS" button to clone with HTTPS and copy the link
+- Highlight the `HTTPS` button to clone with HTTPS and copy the link
 - Open the command line interface on your local computer
 - Change the current working directory to the one where you want the cloned directory
 - Type git clone and paste the URL from the clipboard